Teddy Howe: Barnet

 Howe signed for Barnet on 24 January 2022.
 He left the Bees at the end of the season after 18 appearances.

 Weymouth

 On 23 September 2022, Howe signed for National League South strugglers Weymouth.

 Hemel Hempstead Town

 In May 2024, Howe joined Hemel Hempstead Town, reuniting with former Weymouth manager Bobby Wilkinson.

 On 27 December 2024, Howe joined Southern League Premier Division South side Bracknell Town on an initial one-month loan deal.

+Bracknell Town

+After being without a club in the 2025-26 season, Howe re-joined Bracknell on a permanent basis.